 If you've landed on this page, chances are you are experiencing some sort of pain or decrease in the mobility of your body, and likely have been for some time.
 Chances are you have been evaluated by your doctor(s) who may have ruled out any serious physical pathology.
 Chances are also good that you have tried a variety of therapies to no avail.
 It's not your fault ... and it's not in your head.

 In most cases, a patient's experience of our health care industry is an exercise in packing, or should I say, being packed: The patient being packed into a box.
 Every doctor or specialist evaluates your symptoms to see what box you belong in.
 The problem with this is two-fold--that different people don't fit into the same box no matter how you try, and symptoms do not always equal or indicate disease/pathology.
 The same symptoms can have different causes for different people.
 This is a major short-coming of our health care system.
-Yet, we have put so much faith into this system of boxes and packers--however well educated they may be.
+Yet, we have put so much faith into this system of boxes and packers--however well educated they may be--that we can be left feeling hopeless at best, crazy at worst.

-Now that you've tried the traditional routes--pharmaceuticals, physical therapy, surgery, massage--why not try something different?
+Now that you have nothing to lose, why not try something different?
 Myofascial Release, founded by John Barnes, is a form of bodywork on the cutting edge of modern health care.
 Going far beyond the current paradigm of Western Medicine and accepted protocols taught in medical schools, it is a therapy that acknowledges your truth: Your experience of your body.